I've been training in martial arts since the 1980s and consistently since the '90s. I am a 2nd-degree black belt in Kenpo Karate.

 - They go to the next one and dive under the stick and continue to the punching bag and kick it and then sit down.

 - Meanwhile, another instructor is keeping track of the time and announces how long it took the student to complete the course.
 Again, this is a test of attention and comprehension.

-In "Limbo", the instructor holds the stick about 3 to 4 feet above the floor.
-Students walk under the stick while bending backwards to get under it.
+In "Limbo," the instructor holds the stick about 3 to 4 feet above the floor.
+Students walk under the stick while bending backward to get under it.
 After each round of children, the stick is lowered an inch or two until you're down to one child who can surpass limbo-ing under the stick.